feathersjs/feathers/docs/api/authentication/oauth.md

 class MyGithubStrategy extends OAuthStrategy {
   async getEntityData(profile: OAuthProfile) {
     // Include the `email` from the GitHub profile when creating
-    // or updating a user that logged in with GitHub const baseData = await super.getEntityData(profile)
+    // or updating a user that logged in with GitHub.
+    // Profile data is only trustworthy after a real provider flow
+    // (redirect callback or verified token login).
+Prefer create-time
+    // or authenticated linking if email is a recovery channel. const baseData = await super.getEntityData(profile)

     return {